jgendron/boozonians/5. Configuration File/Configuration File.md

 * Problem Text.md – This file is the background for alien-nation, please have all teams read before beginning.

 * alien_train.csv – This file is the training data set.
 Each field represents one feature of the alien (columns B to V).
-Teams will you use this data in conjunction with the results (column A) to train your model.
+Teams will you use this data in conjunction with the results (column A) to train their model.

 * alien_test.csv – This file is the test data set.
 Once a team has trained its model, have them run the model against this set and then provide the answers to the administrator.
-You will notice in this model there is no answer column, the features are instead located in columns A to U.
+You will notice in this dataset there is no answer column, the features are instead located in columns A to U.

 * alien_answer_key.txt – This file is the answer key for the test set.
 It is a sequential text file with each result (friendly or dangerous) separated by a newline character.
-It will be available to proctors only until the end of the exam!
+It will be available only to proctors until the end of the exam!
 Do not disseminate to teams.

 * scorer.py - This script scores the solutions submitted by students after taking a sequential text file of solutions (“friendly” or “dangerous” separated by newline).
 It will be available only to proctors.
 Do not disseminate to teams.

 * SolutionApproach.Rproj – This file contains several models which solve the classification problem to varying degrees of accuracy.
-Make this file available to students once the completion is over.
+Make this file available to students once the hackathon is over.

 ## Total Points
 There are a total 2,437 aliens to classify.
 A team will receive one point for each alien correctly classified as friendly or hostile.
 There is no differentiation of points for false positives versus false negatives.